 5 Foods You Can Get From Birch Trees

 The inner layer of birch bark makes for surprisingly versatile survival food.
-It’s high in starch and is said to taste a little like wintergreen.
+It’s high in starch and tastes a little like wintergreen.

 The Native Americans used the inner bark to make a type of survival bread that would see them through times of famine.
-The high starch content makes it a good source of energy and, when made into flour, contains around 600 calories per pound.
+The high starch content makes it a good energy source and, when made into flour, contains around 600 calories per pound.

 #2 Fresh Greens

 The leaves of the Birch tree can be eaten fresh or cooked, like spinach.
-They have a rather bitter taste, however, so are something of an acquired taste – a little like Brussels sprouts or broccoli!
+However, they have a somewhat bitter taste, so they are an acquired taste – a little like Brussels sprouts or broccoli!
 Read more about trees with edible leaves.

-Cut the inner bark into thin strips and boil them up as though they were instant noodles.
+Cut the inner bark into thin strips and boil them like instant noodles.